PunchThrough/bean-docs/src/getting-started/os-x.md

 {{{img_rel this 'connect.png' 'Connect to Bean' '60%'}}}

 Your Bean will show **Connecting...** followed by **Connected**.
 Once your Bean is connected, you're ready to keep going.

+If there are many Beans around, it's a good idea to see if you connected to the right Bean.
+Bean Loader OS X has a [Blink LED](./#blink-bean-s-led).
+When you click on this feature on a connected Bean, the Bean should blink once.
+If your Bean blinks, you connected to the right Bean!

+If you are sure that you connected to the right Bean, you should [rename your Bean](./#rename-your-bean).

 ### Open An Example Sketch